ted-ross/transom/README.md

 ## Render transformations

-The render step takes files under input/ and reproduces them under "output/".
+The render step takes files under "input/" and reproduces them under "output/".
 The following transformations are applied in the process:

  - ".html" files are just copied
  - ".html.in" files are wrapped in the site template and copied
  - ".md" (markdown) files are converted to HTML and then treated just as ".html.in" files are
- - All files undergo substitution for @placeholders@
+ - All pages undergo substitution for @placeholders@

 ## Markdown syntax